rubyonjets/jets/docs/_docs/minimal-deploy-iam.md

 title: Minimal Deploy IAM Policy
 ---

 The IAM user you are using to run the `jets deploy` command needs a minimal set of IAM policies in order to deploy a Jets application.
-Here is a table of the services needed and a description each:
+Here is a table of the baseline services needed and a description each:

 Service | Description
 --- | ---